mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 This implementation is what would usually be called a *fixed window strategy*, it means that once the expiration has been set, a client that reaches the limit will be blocked from making further requests until the expiration time arrives.
-So if a client has a limit of 50 requests every minute and makes all 50 requests in the first 5 seconds of the minute, it will have to wait 55 seconds to make another request.
+If a client has a limit of 50 requests every minute and makes all 50 requests in the first 5 seconds of the minute, it will have to wait 55 seconds to make another request.
 This is also the main downside of this implementation, it would still let a client burn through it's whole limit quickly (bursty traffic) and that could still overload your service, as it could be expecting this traffic to be spread out throughout the whole limiting period.

-## A sorted set implementation to improve on bursty traffic
+## A sorted set implementation to react better to bursty traffic

 A *rolling window strategy* offers better protection for bursty traffic as it doesn't reset the counter completely but keeps the history for the duration of the time window.
 If you have a 5 minutes window, it will always count the amount